Honolulu vs Las Vegas

 Which city has higher STR taxes — Honolulu or Las Vegas?

 Honolulu charges ~18.5% combined (11% state TAT + 3% county TAT surcharge + 4.5% GET), while Las Vegas charges 13% Transient Occupancy Tax (Clark County).
-Compare the full breakdown in the table above.
+Notably, Las Vegas benefits from automatic platform tax collection, while hosts in Honolulu must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?